Changissnz/nu_merchant_principal/README.md

 absolute peak of potential for an entity, then there can be no question on what further magnitudes they can accomplish, relegated to the confines of their peak potential action of maintenance.
+Destruction consists of related but not entirely connected phenomena to maintenance.
+A casual reminder on destruction is that it is enabled by specific conditions stemming from over-maintenance (excess magnitude in pro-activity) and lack of maintenance (negligible activity).
+Destruction is not the focus of this section.

-This section takes a look at maintenance with the aid of a construct called the Game of Tree-Trimming.
+A construct called the Game of Tree-Trimming is used to aid in quantitatively abstracting maintenance.
 The Game of Tree-Trimming is one, similar to the previously discussed Game of Crypto or Gibberish, with multiple cost tables in consideration.
 Threshold-activation, a